Last Updated: February 2, 2018

 Deadlines for Pursuing a Car Accident Claim under Illinois Law

 The statute of limitations is the deadline that specifies when a lawsuit must be initiated after your car accident.
 A personal injury lawsuit must be filed within two years of your collision under Illinois law.
 If an unsafe road was a factor in your accident, you might be subject to special requirements under the state’s tort claims act, which requires providing notice within one year after the accident.
 Failure to provide timely notice typically will preclude the right to pursue a claim against a government entity.
+In some cases, your Illinois car accident will settle during the deposition or before trial.

 Speak to a Chicago Auto Accident Injury Lawyer Today